 We have made a video based on our GRACE demo at ACM GROUP’18– exploring experiences, challenges, and opportunities for participation in Computer Science.
 Enjoy!

 We are just back from presenting GRACE at GROUP 2018 in Sanibel Island (Florida)!
 GROUP is a premier venue for research on work in social science, computer science, engineering, and design.
 This year GRACE was accepted as an interactive installation at the conference.
-Participants created origami bugs where they wrote their opinions on opportunities and challenges for facilitating inclusion in computer science.
+The accompanying paper is included in the conference proceedings, check our paper at the ACM Digital Library.
+At the conference, the participants created origami bugs where they wrote their opinions on opportunities and challenges for facilitating inclusion in computer science.
 Then, they interacted with GRACE using their mobile phones and discussing with other participants.
 Stay tuned for an upcoming video showing participants’ opinions!

 In December, we have been in Trento (Italy) to present some of the activities and events organised as part of FemTech.dk at the 2nd Winter School on Education as a Common Good.
 This winter school was co-organised by the universities of Trento, Bolzano and Innsbruck brought architecture, design and HCI students together.
 For three days, the students worked on projects seeking to design educational commons.
 The activities and insights that we are developing as part of FemTech.dk served as a source of inspiration to the students.